General emergency signal: Signal

+The signal consists of seven short blasts followed by one long blast and is sounded through the ship's general alarm system.

+This signal is used both during actual emergencies and during mandatory safety drills (muster drills).

 Requirements

 The Safety Of Life At Sea (SOLAS) Convention mandates the Life Saving Appliances (LSA) Code which includes the general alarm signal.

 The LSA defines the characteristics of the general alarm signal.
 The alarm signal itself is seven or more short blasts followed by one prolonged blast on the ship's whistle.

 Requirements on General Alarm Systems according to the Safety Of Life At Sea (SOLAS) Convention.
 The alarm signal is given both by the ship's whistle (or siren) and by onboard bells and klaxons.

 The alarm must be loud enough to be heard in both interior and exterior spaces.
 The minimum volume is defined both as an absolute value and also as a value louder than normal sounds in the area.
 It must be loud enough to wake sleepers in cabins.

 The general emergency signal has to be supplemented by a public address system.
 The PA system must cover all spaces where passengers or crew might be and be both loud absolutely and relatively.